luciorq/wsi-anon/README.md

 ## Publications

-The design and implementation is described in a technical note (currently as a preprint): [Anonymization of Whole Slide Images in Histopathology for Research and Education](https://arxiv.org/abs/2211.06103)
+The design and implementation is also described in a technical note in [Anonymization of Whole Slide Images in Histopathology for Research and Education](https://journals.sagepub.com/doi/10.1177/20552076231171475)

 ## Requirements